bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 With Kafka Streams you can also build more advanced applications.
 One could for example build a predictive maintenance service with it.

-## GraphQL Schema
+## GraphQL schema

 Having our topics defined, we start by modeling the data required in the dashboard.
 Quick’s querying logic is built upon the data query language GraphQL.
 It allows us to create a global schema of our data and the supported operations.
-Subscriptions are one type of such operations, which allow us to consume real-time updates of the data through websocket connections.
+Subscriptions are one type of such operations, allowing us to consume real-time data updates of the data through WebSocket connections.
 This is an exemplary GraphQL schema for live updates of the emitted status events.
 With that, we have a subscription operation called `statusUpdates` that we can use to get live updates of `Status`